Eth3rna1/argus/README.md

 # Keylogger in Rust

 ## About
 The Rust binary `Argus` is a keylogger that refers to Argus Panoptes, the all-seeing giant in Greek mythology with many eyes, emphasizing vigilance.
-The keylogger records keystrokes by memoizing them into a buffer set with capacity constraint that when met, the keystrokes are passed onto a handle function that either saves the strokes onto a file or sends them out through email depending on the specified preference.
+The keylogger records keystrokes by memoizing them into a buffer set with capacity constraint that when met, the keystrokes are passed onto a handle function that either saves the strokes onto a file or sends them out through email depending on the specified preference. **The default `buffer capacity` is `100` characters long**

 ## Examples
 Initializing Argus to write the keystrokes into a file.